 Iraq is reported to have placed a temporary ban on vegetable imports from countries including Turkey, Iran and Syria.
 'The ban began on May 1,' Subhi al-Jumaily, a senior deputy agriculture minister said in one newspaper interview.
 The minister stated that the ban would be in effect whenever the supply from domestic sources is sufficient.
 "We don't want to shut off imports completely but want to arrange them through official agreements for all different food items," he said.

 At present, according to one local academic, Iraq imports between 90 and 94 percent of its food and between 60 and 70 percent of its vegetables.
 For the year to date, imports of vegetables are reported to have totalled in value US$5.5 billion from Turkey, US$3.5 billion from Iran, US$3 billion from Syria.
 Other importers include Jordan and China.

-On 8 June 2009 a senior official at the Iraqi Ministry of Agriculuture was reported to have said the ban was successful, in part because the prices of vegetables was stable.
+On 8 June 2009, a senior official at the Iraqi Ministry of Agriculture was reported to have said the ban was successful, in part because the prices of vegetables were stable.

 ⚑ Please report this page in case you detect an inaccuracy in its content.